 Established in 1880, the University of Southern California is a private research university that serves around 47,500 students through 21 academic schools and units.
-USC's School of Arts and Sciences offers an online MS in applied psychology with a concentration in organizational psychology.
+USC's School of Arts and Sciences offers an online MS in applied psychology with a duel-focus in organizational and consumer psychology.

-The applied psychology MS consists of 34 total credits of core courses, concentration classes, and a capstone component.
-Students complete five required courses on topics such as human behavior, research methods, social psychology, and consumer psychology.
-They also choose two courses in a concentration.
-Organizational psychology students can select from three courses: strategic business relationships, psychology of organizational change, and group dynamics and leadership.
+The applied psychology MS consists of 34 total credits of core courses, electives, and a capstone component.
+Students complete five required courses on topics such as human behavior, research methods, and consumer psychology.
+They also choose two elective courses in topics from psychology of employee selection and assessment, cross-cultural psychology and the psychology of interactive media.

 In addition to online coursework, students complete an in-person internship.
 During the internship, students take a course in which they discuss their experiences and complete internship-related assignments.
 Students then complete a capstone treatise project where they use data collection and analysis in order to help answer real-world business problems and discuss recommendations to apply the results in a business setting.

 Students complete the program in 16 months by taking two online courses per term.
 The program boasts three start dates in the fall, spring, and summer terms.